joelczk/blog/_posts/2022-04-02-mobile-security.md

 Now that we know what are web views, let us dwelve deeper into insecure web views.
 Insecure web views are most commonly brought about by a lack of validation on the intent parameters.
 Consider the following snippet below, the intent parameter does not validate the ```uri``` parameter that is being passed to the webview.
 This presents a potential vulnerability as a malicious attacker can make use of this activity to modify the ```uri``` parameter that is passed to the webview which may eventually redirect the victim to another site.

-In some of the scenarios, there may be additional permissions that are given to the webview such as the ability to execute javascript code or the ability to read user's files.
-This may then cause other consequences such as code execution ability or obtaining the information of other users.

-However, at the same time, this vulnerability may not be reporducible on a non-rooted environment and may either require a rooted environment or be chained with other vulnerabilities such as Intent Injection

 ```java
 // At onCreate()
 Intent intent = getIntent();